karachtani/trumpPredictor/README.md

 ## Running

 ## File Explanations
+### q_learning/
+#### q_experiment.py
+q learner taught with optimal hyperparameters as found in Qtuner.py; this produced the graphs presented in workshop

+#### qLearner.py
+Q learning agent that uses reinforcement learning to learn based on rewards from the environemnt

+#### Qlearningtrainer.py
+Trains the Q learner by telling it what the rewards of certain actions are

+#### qTuner.py
+Gridsearch for Q learner to optimize hyper parameters

 ### randomforests/
 #### randomforestcode.py
 Runs a Random Forest and makes the bestrfresaggg.csv file used for model_to_strategy2.py